By: Lesley Brown

 People are continuing to spread out.
-People are moving to the suburbs more than to urban quarters – “a trend fundamental to understanding the US,” reckons Mr Growth.
+They are moving to the suburbs more than to urban quarters – “a trend fundamental to understanding the US,” said Mr Groth.
 “Furthermore, yes I would say we have a road trip culture.
 Why?
 Because it’s cheap to drive, you see a lot of nice things.
-This culture, that in the US people don’t shy away from getting in the car to go places, is one reason why we have a lot of cars in the US.”
+This culture, that in the US people don’t shy away from getting in the car to go places, is one reason why we have a lot of cars.”

 The car versus public transport

 The car is still king in the States.
 Data from the Transportation Energy Data Book N°36 shows around 20% of households have three or more cars; 30% have two; 30% have one; and a little under 10% don’t have one at all – “which I find strange,” commented Mr Groth.